aquablox/Airburst/README.md

 Create: Airburst is licensed under the MIT License with an attribution requirement.

-Any modified version, fork, redistribution, or derivative work must clearly reference the original **Create: Airburst** project wherever it is officially published, including GitHub or any future location if the project moves.
+Any modified version, fork, redistribution, or derivative work must clearly reference the original **Create: Airburst** project wherever it is officially published, including either GitHub, Modrinth, or any future location where the project is officially published by the authors.